Subqueries

 ^

-We can find people that like a technology, but we can’t check that at least 3 people like that technology as well, because the variable t
+You can find people that like a technology, but you cannot check that at least three other people like that technology as well, because the variable t

 isn’t in the scope of the WHERE